ska-telescope/ska-pst-lmc/README.md

 TANGO device that the `device_test_config` fixture has the property `process=True` (again see `test_recv_device.py` for an example) else you will get Segmentation Faults.

-### Open Issue

-Right now the tests coverage is not handling the code which is be run in a thread.
-This is a known issue with `pytest` can coverage.
-It may require some specific changes to the setup of classes, though if using the common `BackgroundTask` you should be able to provide test coverage over the `action_fn` in the calling class and know that the there is coverage over the `BackgroundTask`.

 ## Documentation

 General design decisions for this project need to be captured externally on Confluence (see section below).
 However, API documentation is specific to the version of code and should be a part of this project.